JuliaQUBO/QUBODrivers.jl/docs/src/manual.md

 end
 ```

-The first parameter in the `@anew` call is the optimizer's identifier.
+The first parameter in the `@setup` call is the optimizer's identifier.
 It defaults to `Optimizer` and, in this case, is responsible for defining the `Optimizer{T} <: MOI.AbstractOptimizer` struct.
 A `begin...end` block comes next, with a few key-value pairs.